 This site offers data and research on multi-bi aid, earmarked funding to multilateral agencies.
 This new type of aid – somewhere in between the traditional forms of bilateral and multilateral aid – has massively grown since the end Cold War, but its underlying determinants and implications have only recently started to be studied systematically.

 An interdisciplinary research team from the Universities of Zurich and Geneva, and Heidelberg University kicked off the research project The Proliferation of Multilateral Funds: Explaining the shift towards non-core multilateral aid and related institutions to address these gaps.
-The Swiss Network for International Studies provided generous funding for the initiation phase of the project.
+The Swiss Network for International Studies (SNIS) provided generous funding for the initiation phase of the project (2012-2015).

-The project has produced (and continues to produce) a range of outputs, ordered by the following thematic categories:
+The project produced a range of outputs, and also triggered a series of follow-up projects with additional and complementary results.
+They are ordered by the following thematic categories:

 Thanks to a massive coding effort, we are able to trace the evolution of multi-bi aid for a range of donors over the last 25 years.
 Our dataset consists of three components.

 Component 1 enlists all multilateral institutions that received multi-bi aid at any point in time over the last 25 years.
 It also includes variables on key characteristics of these multilateral institutions such as substantive mandates, institutional characteristics, and its legal independence from other multilateral organizations.